PriceLab/Multiomics-BMI/README.md

 ## Log
 Last update on Nov 3, 2022
-* 2022-01-20 The repository was generated.
+* 2022-01-20 Generated this repository on GitHub.
-* 2022-01-24 The Jupyter Notebooks (from code-01 to code-09) were uploaded.
+* 2022-01-24 Uploaded 9 Jupyter Notebooks, which were used for the preprint.
-* 2022-11-03 Based on the revised manuscript, all the Jupyter Notebooks were updated. (forced update...)
+* 2022-11-03 Uploaded 24 Jupyter Notebooks, which were used for the revised manuscript. (forced update...)